shengfeng-yang/shengfeng-yang.github.io/_pages/research.md

 <a href="/research_AI" style="font-size: 25px; font-weight: bold;">Scientific Machine Learning</a>
 ======
-Our group is dedicated to the development of advanced scientific machine learning algorithms tailored for predicting material behaviors and properties, catering to a wide range of engineering applications.
+We develop advanced scientific machine learning algorithms tailored for predicting material behaviors and properties, catering to a wide range of engineering applications.

 <a href="/research_semiconductors" style="font-size: 25px; font-weight: bold;">Reliability for Semiconductors</a>
 ======